Labbeti/semi-supervised/README.md

 # Semi Supervised Learning - Deep Co-Training

 Application of Deep Co-Training for audio tagging on multiple audio dataset.
+If you meet problems to run experiments, you can contact me at `labbeti.pub@gmail.com`.

 # Requirements
 ```bash